History of Walmart: 21st century

 On June 30, 2008, Walmart unveiled the company's new logo, which stylized the name as "Walmart".
-A spark, a symbol chosen to represent Walmart associates, replaces the star.
 In early 2009, Walmart entered Chile by acquiring Distribucion y Servicio D&S SA.
-In May 2009 Walmart entered into a 50/50 partnership with Bharti to gain access to the Indian market.
+In May 2009, Walmart entered into a 50/50 partnership with Bharti to gain access to the Indian market.
 Also in 2008, a Walmart that was built atop a landfill in Garfield Heights, OH closed due to toxic fumes.